gsi-ee/go4/README.txt

 DABC installation

-  With DABC one gets web interface in go4.
+  With DABC (version >= 2.6.0) one gets web interface in go4.
 Installation instruction for DABC can be found on http://dabc.gsi.de web site.
 Go4 will automatically use DABC installation once DABCSYS shell variable is set.
 Typically one call from shell: